OmarBedawi/myMovies/README.md

 * [Gitpod](https://www.gitpod.io/) - Used as IDE for this project.
 * [Git](https://git-scm.com/) - Used for Version Control
 * [GitHub](https://github.com/) - Used to host repository and live website.
+* [Heroku](https://www.heroku.com) - Heroku is a container-based cloud Platform.
+Used to deploy the application and create the domain.
 * [Am I Responsive](http://ami.responsivedesign.is/) - Used for testing purposes as well as creating the image to display the web pages on different devices.
 * [W3 Html validator](https://validator.w3.org/) - Used to test and validate my html code.
 * [W3 Css validator](https://jigsaw.w3.org/) - Used to test and validate my css code.